Focus Care Focus Care

 #3 Explore the art world

-Sydneysiders of all abilities can enjoy the city’s art and culture.
-In fact, Most of Sydney’s galleries and museums provide mobility access, free entry to Companion Card holders, and accessible tours and programs.
+Sydneysiders of all abilities can enjoy the city's art and culture.
+Most of Sydney's galleries and museums provide mobility access, free entry to Companion Card holders, and accessible tours and programs.

 The MCA works to connect people with disability and access requirements with contemporary art.
 Of particular note is their Bella Program, which offers free activities for disabled adults, allowing them to experience the art and engage creatively.

 The Art Gallery of NSW supports all-inclusive art experiences.
-They offer tactile and sensory tours and Auslan and audio-described tours.
+They offer tactile and sensory tours, as well as Auslan and audio-described tours, making it accessible for people with sensory impairments.

 #4 Reconnect with nature